Young Voices 2019

 The children performed brilliantly and were a credit to us all in their enthusiasm and dedication as well as their exemplary behaviour throughout the day.
 A proud moment for everyone and some memories to share forever.
 Thanks to all those who came along to support us and as always, a huge thank you to our helpers, Miss Grant, Mrs Camp and Mr Hensall for all their hard work.

-The Manuden School Choir rehearse every Thursday after school and have recently performed at the O2 Arena in London as part of the Young Voices concert series.
-This was a fantastic opportunity for the Key Stage 2 children in the choir to perform with other singers as part of the annual Young Voices event, where the audience was be treated to the mass choir singing some well-known tunes, expertly accompanied by some interesting dance moves.
-It really was a great evening for everyone.
-We are currently rehearsing for our performance at the Easter Service and also planning our repertoire for the summer term.
+The Manuden School Choir rehearse every Wednesday after school and take part in a number a events each year, including performing at the O2 Arena in London as part of the Young Voices concert series.
+This is a fantastic opportunity for the Key Stage 2 children in the choir to perform with other singers as part of the annual Young Voices event, where the audience is treated to the mass choir singing some well-known tunes, expertly accompanied by some interesting dance moves.
+It really is a great evening for everyone and we are looking forward to performing in the 2019 event in February.

 Our younger musicians at Manuden have also been very busy.
 They have been working hard on their Samba band performance for their Samba Parade.
 Barn Owl Class took part in a Samba workshop and have already given a sneak preview of their Samba Band at their Class Assembly.
 The full piece will be performed at their Samba Parade Experience Outcome.
 Be warned – it will be noisy!